exampleblob/NLP-Python-NLTK/README.md

 GETTING STARTED
 -------------------
-To clone and run the reposit
+To clone and run the repository scripts, enter these commands in your te